◊ July 23rd LA Times Editiorial Board came out in support of SB 812, Dept. of Toxic Substances Control reform.

 low-income communities and communities of color

 CRPE uses its unique blend of community organizing and litigation to address the dual threats that low-income communities and communities of color face: disproportionately suffering from the effects of climate change, and the effects of policy decisions to address global warming.
-Our efforts have focused on California and the Native Village of Kivalina.
+Currently, our efforts focus on programs in California and work with the Native Village of Kivalina, Alaska.

 Fracking.
+Currently CRPE's climate justice work in California is focused on the fight to ban fracking.
 The Central Valley sits on the US's largest known reserve of shale oil which is being extracted quickly, quietly and carelessly through a technique know as fracking.
 We are providing impacted communities with vital information the oil companies and local governments have purposely denied them, so they can then develop their own action plan.
 We believe the residents most impacted must lead the conversation and make the decisions.
+Learn more on the main Fracking page.

 The Green Paper.
 Applying our "from the ground up" philosophy to issues of economic development, reducing pollution, and protecting public health, CRPE worked with grassroots leaders from low-income, rural communities in the Valley to develop their vision of the green economy.
 View the green paper in English or Spanish.